Table of Contents

 - SEM Optimization

-Trends in Christmas sales for 2019
+Trends in Christmas sales

 Every Christmas season new product niches emerge, with a higher average spending, although a number of popular categories remain that are repeated year after year.